Rodrigoleon/Webpack-Launchpad/README.md

 ## Rules

-PRs are welcome depending on what we are adding!
+PRs are welcome depending on what you are adding!
 Here are a few helpful points:

 * Please don't use ES6/ES2015 at this time unless necessary.
 There are a few bits on this project that uses ES6/ES2015 (since Webpack 2 and up supports it), but for the most part, keep it newbie friendly.
 * Use 4 space tab :P -- no, lets not add a file to handle that.